-Lera Kotsyuba is an editor, art critic and art historian based in Tkaronto.
+Lera Kotsyuba (she/her) is an editor, art and architecture critic based in Tkaronto.

-Working on the land of the Dish With One Spoon Wampum covenant, Lera works towards shared responsibilities around the built environment, and strives for anti-capitalist systems of community.
+She is a Ukrainian immigrant and settler working on the land of the Dish With One Spoon Wampum covenant, Lera works toward shared responsibilities around the built environment, and strives for anti-capitalist systems of community.

-Completing her MA in Art History with a Curatorial Studies diploma at York University in 2015, Lera has been working across disciplines in architectural history and craft.
+Completing her MA in Art History with a Curatorial Studies diploma at York University, Lera has been working across disciplines in architectural history and craft.

 Lera has also worked as a contributing writer and researcher for the Inuit Artist Database at the Inuit Art Foundation.
 She has written for numerous publications, notably FUSION Magazine, GLASHAUS, and Urban Glass, and edited a new book by Sarah Hall entitled “A Thousand Colours”.
 Lera has also convened a session on Craft and Public Art at the 2017 Canadian Craft Biennale with ceramicist and art historian Kathy Kranias.